wadelau/GWA2/java/readme.md

 Keep subdirectories:
 	.setting
 	WebContent

+### For Eclipse since 2020, to exclude unexpected folders in project tree view:
+	Right-click a project folder in Project Explorer tree and go to "Properties".
+	Resource -> Resource Filters.
+	Add as many exclusion filters for files/folders as you like.

 ## Source file format: Unix, UTF-8, No BOM
 if no such source file format, please put the line in each ctrl script: